Briana Jungwirth Wears Ribbed Tank Top And Gives A Sultry Stare In New Selfie

 Briana, 28, has a 4-year-old son named Freddie with One Direction singer Louis Tomlinson.
 She met Louis in May 2015 and the two had a brief romance after being introduced by mutual friends.
 Briana’s pregnancy was announced in the autumn of that same year.
 The two have co-parented their son privately since his birth in January 2016.

 The social media influencer recently added three snaps to her social media page where she rocked a crop top and low-slung jeans.
-The everyday look she sported in her most current snap was in direct contrast to the sultry photograph sequence of three photos taken under a night sky.
+The everyday look she sported in her most current snap was in direct contrast to the sultry sequence of three photos taken under a night sky.